Scenic Train Rides in Utah

 Utah's popular Heber Valley Railroad offers some of the finest scenic rail excursions the west has to offer and serves by over 77,000 passengers a year.

 The Utah State Railroad Museum has a large collection of locomotive power, including the Union Pacific Railroad 4-8-4 No. 833.

 The S&S Shortline Railroad Park and Museum operates miniature train rides, including over 11,000 feet of 7 1/2" gauge rail and 5,000 feet of 24" gauge rail and more than 90 engines and cars in both sizes.
 This nostalgic and fascinating park provides an enjoyable and unforgettable experience for the entire family!

 The Golden Spike National Historic Site is a replication of the completion of the first transcontinental railroad in 1869.
-Using replica steam locomotives built in 1979, the Jupiter and #119 steam locomotives are on display and run daily from May 1 through Labor Day.
+Using replica steam locomotives built in 1979, the 4-4-0 Jupiter and Union Pacific #119 steam locomotives are on display and run daily from May 1 through Labor Day.
 Photo runs only, no rides are available.
 Directions

 Visitors to the Utah State Railroad Museum at the Ogden Union Station are treated to a variety of interactive and pictorial displays and artifacts illustrating the construction of the first transcontinental railroad.
 As visitors enter the Railroad Museum they pass under timbers used to construct the historic Lucin Trestle across the Great Salt Lake.
 On display is one of the last great Union Pacific 4-8-4 Northern type steam locomotives, No.833.
 Also featured is a model train exhibit.